joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ![Curvy triangle.](/img/BrokenSticks3.png)

-I was hoping that like the other three problem, there were a nice, calculus-free way to solve this one.
+I was hoping that like the other three problem, there would be a calculus-free way to solve this one.
 But I can't think of one.
 So we haul out the heavy guns and calculate the areas of the regions between the hyperbolas and the sides of the triangle from Problem 1.
 First the upper-left region:

 $$A_1 = \frac{3}{8} - \int_{x=0}^{1/2} \frac{1}{2-2x} dx$$